dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  If you tell people where to go, but not how to get there, you'll be amazed at the results.
+  Thou wilt find rest from vain fancies if thou doest every act in life as though it were thy last.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1432 days)
+## 🌟 Experiences (1433 days)

 ### 🧮 Programming languages